kurtkanaskie/pingstatus-v1-x/README.md

 Replacer copies and replaces the resources dir into the target.
 Note use of -Dapigee.config.dir option.

 ### Maven all at once
-* mvn -P ngsaas-dev-1 install -Dapigee.config.options=update -Dapigee.config.dir=target/resources/edge -Dapigee.config.exportDir=target/test/integration
+* mvn -P dev-1 install

 ### Cloud Build all at once
 * cloud-build-local --dryrun=true --config=cloudbuild-dev.yaml --substitutions=BRANCH_NAME=local-gcloud,COMMIT_SHA=none .